OSGeo/gdal/doc/source/programs/gdal_raster_create.rst

       gdal raster create --like prototype.tif --size=100,0 --crs=EPSG:3857 output.tif

 .. example::
-   :title: Initialize a blank GeoTIFF file from a bounding box and resolution
+   :title: Initialize a blank GeoTIFF file from a bounding box and 0.01 resolution on both axes (notice the 0 value for ``yres``)

    .. code-block:: bash

-      gdal raster create --bbox=2,49,3,50 --resolution=0.01,0.01 output.tif
+      gdal raster create --bbox=2,49,3,50 --resolution=0.01,0 output.tif

 .. example::
-   :title: Initialize a blank GeoTIFF file from an input one with a different resolution
+   :title: Initialize a blank GeoTIFF file from an input one with a resolution which is half of the input one

    .. code-block:: bash

-      gdal raster create --like prototype.tif --resolution=0.01,0.01 output.tif
+      gdal raster create --like prototype.tif --resolution=50%,50% output.tif